 Preparing for your medical imaging test

-Our goal at HCA Virginia is to ensure that your procedure goes as smoothly and efficiently as possible.
+It is our priority to ensure that your procedure goes as smoothly and efficiently as possible.
 You’ll receive specific information about preparing for your procedure when your appointment is scheduled.

 For the most accurate results from your procedure, it’s important to follow all of the instructions provided.
-If you did not receive instructions or have questions about them, contact your doctor’s office and ask to speak to a nurse.
+If you did not receive instructions or have questions about them, contact your doctor’s office and ask to speak with a nurse about the instructions.

-In addition, take time before your upcoming procedure to verify that your procedure is covered by your insurance carrier.
-If you’re unsure of your specific coverage, call your insurance company in advance.
+Before your upcoming procedure, it's important you verify that it's covered by your insurance carrier.
+If you’re unsure of your specific coverage, call your insurance company.

 All of our hospitals offer imaging services, including innovative and advanced procedures to ensure you get a fast, accurate diagnosis.
 We also offer outpatient imaging centers across Virginia to give you options to locations that are convenient to you.